Revisitors.com was built to help small business owners and online marketers get high quality, geographically targeted website traffic

 through our full page advertising technology, which eliminates the need to produce costly marketing materials such as banners or text ads.
 The high volume of website visitors in our advertising network also allows us to offer our traffic at very reasonable prices

-Revisitors operates an online advertising network
+Revisitors online advertising network

-that is composed of thousands of websites worldwide; this network receives hundreds of thousands of website visitors every day.
+is composed of thousands of websites worldwide; this network receives hundreds of thousands of website visitors every day.
 Customers' websites are displayed to our advertising network's visitors, based on each campaign's selected geographic or language target.
 Customers’ websites are displayed as full page ads

 , generally in a full-screen pop-up or pop-under window; therefore we do not require any banners, links, keywords, or purpose specific text.
 When you buy web traffic